alberto-rota/Active-Constraints-in-robot-assisted-minimally-invasive-surgery/README.md

 ***
 *Active contributors: **Alberto Rota**, Nicolò Pasini, Matteo Pecorella, Ke Fan*
 ***
-A simulation environment is set up in Unity with a virtual model of 2 PSMs of the DVRK and 1 ECM.
-The virtual robot is controlled from a physical master Manipulator wwhich sends the joint states in a ROS enivronment.
+A simulation environment is set up in Unity with a virtual model of 2 PSMs and 1 ECM.
+The virtual robot is controlled from a physical master Manipulator which sends the joint states in a ROS enivronment.
+The Unity virtual environment is captured by two virtual camera in the 3D scene, individually linked to the 2 oculars on the master manipulator.
+The operator therefore sees the Unity scene in 3D f

 ![dvrk](https://github.com/alberto-rota/Active-Constraints-in-robot-assisted-minimally-invasive-surgery/blob/main/Images/img1.png)

 ## Implementation